Hit-And-Run Victims: Next Steps and Claiming Compensation

 - The direction the hit-and-run vehicle was last seen heading towards.

-If you are having trouble finding a witness to the accident, some online platforms exist which can match victims to witnesses of traffic accidents.
+If you are having trouble finding a witness to the accident, some online platforms exist that can match victims to witnesses of traffic accidents.

 In these platforms, accident victims and witnesses may submit details of motor accidents that occurred which they were a part of or they were a witness to, including the location, date and time.
 Other witnesses to the incident may then submit photos or videos they have of the accident to assist in your investigation.